evan-buss/watch-together-old/readme.md

 # Watch Together

 A lightweight video streaming platform.
-WIP
+Watch movies with your friends.

 ## Goals
-- [ ] Stream HLS encoding videos
+- [X] Stream HLS encoding videos
+- [X] Live chat
-- [ ] Live transode videos to HLS
+- [ ] Live transode videos on the fly to HLS
-- [ ] Live chat
 - [ ] Open anywhere on your file system and serve the videos found there

+## Technology

+- Svelte
+  - svelte-spa-router
+- Tailwind CSS
+- hls.js
+- Golang
+  - gorilla/websocket
+  - chi/router
+- FFMPEG